 Examines the characteristics and valuation of derivative instruments including forward and futures contracts, options and swaps.
 Focuses on the role of these instruments in risk management and portfolio management.
-Prerequisite: T BUS 301; and minimum 2.0 grade in T BUS 350.
+Prerequisite: a minimum 2.0 grade in T BUS 350.

 T FIN 430 Intermediate Business Finance (5)